-Pregnant women need to take particular care and specifically should avoid contact with lambs. lambing ewes and their droppings.
+Pregnant women need to take particular care and specifically should avoid contact with lambs, lambing ewes, pregnant goats, kid goats and their droppings.
 For more information about this, please see separate page of our website entitled 'Important Info for Pregnant Visitors.'

 You can view the full Department of Health 'Avoiding Infection on Farm Visits - Advice for the Public' Leaflet here.
 You will also be given this leaflet on arrival at the farm or we can send you a copy in advance by arrangement.
-The main things that we like to point out to all of our visitors are:
+The main things that we like to make all of our visitors aware of are:

 Although our animals are very friendly and used to people, it should be remembered that animals can act in an unpredictable manner and caution should be exercised at all times.

 We do supply animal feed in the shop which should only be fed to the sheep, goats and cows (brown bags).
-Please do not feed other animals as they may bite or head butt.
+Please do not feed other animals as they may be on a special diet and could bite or head butt.
 Please do not feed the staff as it may stop them working!

 We also supply corn which is for the chickens and ducks (white bags), quack quack!

-Remember not to put your fingers in your mouth after touching the animals.
+Remember not to put your fingers in your mouth or anywhere on your face after touching the animals.
 Don't touch any animal droppings.
 It is very important that you wash your hands before and after touching or feeding the animals.
 Animal contact is not recommended for pregnant mothers.

 If you have any concerns about any of our animals during your visit, please alert a member of staff immediately.

-Hand washing facilities are located in and outside the main Farm building, the haybarn toilets, the dairy, at the end of the animal house and in eye paddock.
+Hand washing facilities are located in and outside the main Farm building, the Haybarn toilets, the Dairy, at the end of the Animal House and in Eye Paddock.
 Please remember that antibacterial wipes and alcohol hand gels are not 100% effective and there is no substitute for proper hand washing using warm water and soap.
-You and the children in your care during your visit should wash hands regularly throughout your visit.
+You and the children in your care should wash hands regularly throughout your visit.
 Hands should be washed after touching animals, taking part in animal activities, before eating, using the toilet, etc. If in doubt, wash your hands!!!

-There is a welly wash situated outside the café in the upper courtyard and another at the end of the main building.
+There are welly wash stations situated outside the café in the upper courtyard and at the end of the main farmhouse building.
 Please use this on your boots/push chair wheels before entering the café and before leaving the Farm.